ehhthing/dmoj-auth-api/README.md

 Request a token from the API, this token should be added to anywhere on the user's profile description and can be removed after confirmation.
 Tokens by default expire after 10 minutes.

 #### `/v1/authenticate/:token`
 Verify that the token has been added to the user's profile, once you call this with a valid token, the token will be invalidated.
+Users can remove this from their profile after calling this.

 ## Config